kshetline/tubular_time/README.md

 getMinutesInDay(yearOrDate?: YearOrDate, month?: number, day?: number): number;
 ```

 It is possible, but highly unlikely (no timezone is currently defined this way, or is ever likely to be), for `getSecondsInDay()` to return a non-integer value. `getMinutesInDay()` is always rounded to the nearest integer minute.
-That will nearly always be a precisely correct value, with the exception of some very early timezone changes away from local mean time.
+This will nearly always be a precisely correct value, with the exception of some very early timezone changes away from local mean time.

 This next method provides a description of any discontinuity in time during a day caused by Daylight Saving Time or other changes in UTC offset.
 It provides the wall-clock time when a clock change starts, the number of milliseconds applied to that time to turn the clock either forward or backward, and the ending wall-clock time.
 The notation “24:00:00” refers to midnight of the next day.
 If there is no discontinuity, as with most days, the method returns `null`.